Abdelrahman2610/Student-Score-Prediction/README.md

 # Student Score Prediction

-This repository contains the implementation of a  Machine Learning Project about student score prediction, focusing on predicting student exam scores using the Student Performance Factors dataset from Kaggle (https://www.kaggle.com/datasets/lainguyn123/student-performance-factors).
+This repository contains the implementation of a  machine learning project focused on predicting student exam scores using the Student Performance Factors dataset from Kaggle (https://www.kaggle.com/datasets/lainguyn123/student-performance-factors).
 The project demonstrates data cleaning, visualization, and modeling techniques, including linear regression, polynomial regression, and feature experimentation.

 ## Project Overview